 Some people will tell you the cloud is the future, that someday everybody will rent computational power from a handful of services like AWS.

 These people are nuts.

 The cloud is just someone eles’s computer.
-Unless your business is going though a period of extreme growth it makes no sense to use a cloud provider like AWS or Azure.
+Unless your business is going through a period of extreme growth, it makes no sense to use a cloud provider like AWS or Azure.
 It does make plenty of sense to buy a VPS (Virtual Private Server) for hosting a website or game server or a personal website like this one, but at scale?
 No.

 Character owned by Vega, art by Talon Creations and Vega